Automated Roof Sprinkler Systems

 Full Perimeter Defense with Dual Wildfire Detection

-Everything in Sentinel, plus:
+Everything in Keystone, plus:

 - Eave sprinklers protecting Zone Zero, walls, and windows from radiant heat